-Holy Angels and Immaculate Conception Elementary Schools strive to educate the whole person; heart, mind, and soul.
+Immaculate Conception School strives to educate the whole person; heart, mind, and soul.
 A strong academic curriculum is supported by Catholic Tradition and an emphasis on Christian family values.
 All aspects of student formation (intellectual, spiritual, psychological, physical, and social) are evaluated in light of how the mission of the school is to be lived out.
 Those families wishing to enroll at our schools must be willing to accept the standards, values, and regulations of the school.
 The curriculum is in keeping with Diocesan guidelines and the Michigan Association of Non-Public Schools accrediting directives.
 Ongoing assessment and continual improvement is necessary to the school's continued certification.
-The core curriculum consists of Religion, Language Arts, Mathematics, Social Studies, Science, Physical Education, Art, Vocal and Instrumental Music, and basic Computer Literacy.
+The core curriculum consists of Religion, Language Arts, Mathematics, Social Studies, Science, Physical Education, Art, Vocal and Instrumental Music.
 All students, regardless of their religious affiliation, are expected to participate in Religion classes, school liturgies, and religious services/functions.